PixelSteganalysis: Pixel-wise Hidden Information Removal with Low Visual Degradation: Proposed Method

-The pixel value of the stego image is not much deviated from the corresponding pixel value of the cover image.
-Based on the calculated $e_{\mathrm{norm}}$, we set up the adaptive range of the considering pixel values:
+The pixel value of the stego image is not deviated significantly from the corresponding pixel value of the cover image.
+Therefore we only consider probabilities close to those of the given pixel values.
+We set up the adaptive consideration range of modification per pixel as:

-For every pixel, the pixel distribution $p_{\mathrm{p}}( \mathbf{x})$ should be re-extracted because the pixel value of the image is sequentially modified.
-We use the re-extracted pixel distribution to replace each pixel with the one taking the highest probability value within the allowed neighboring pixels: